Brick7Face/psychiatric-guide-app/README.md

 ### 3.2 How to test:

-All that needs to be done to run tests are to be in the same directory as the test.py file and run it from the line.
-We also setup these tests to run automatically in a script, which is detailed below.
-Alternatively, tests can be run from the command line in the same directory as the .travis.yml file with the command `python -m unittest discover`.
+We have setup unit tests to run automatically in a script through Travis CI, which is detailed below.
+Alternatively, tests can be run from the command line in the root directory with the command `python setup.py test`.
+To write tests, either add test cases to the /tests/tests.py file or add new files to the tests directory.
+These files should be named with the word test first, in the format test*.py.

  Additionally, our project uses the code analysis tool [SonarCloud](https://sonarcloud.io/), available from SonarQube.
 To run the analysis, after setting up SonarCloud on the local machine, use the command<br>
  `sonar-scanner -D"sonar.projectKey=Brick7Face_psychiatric-guide-app" -D"sonar.organization=brick7face-github" -D"sonar.sources=." -D"sonar.host.url=https://sonarcloud.io" -D"sonar.login=3ea10bb00bffd52c5e9a8e1196a646ddfb7a1eec"`<br>